StackOneHQ/mcp-connectors/README.md

 ## Usage

-This is a monorepo managed with Bun and Turbo.
+This is a monorepo managed with pnpm workspaces.

 ### Start a server from a connector